microsoft/code-with-engineering-playbook/SPRINT-STRUCTURE.md

 The purpose of this document is to:

-- Organize the content in the playbook for quick reference and discoverability
+- Organize content in the playbook for quick reference and discoverability
 - Provide content in a logical structure which reflects the engineering process
 - Extensible hierarchy to allow teams to share deep subject matter expertise